 - Always limb a tree after it is cut down.
-Only then can limbing be done safely and prop- - Leave the larger limbs underneath the felled tree to support the tree as you work. - Start at the base of the felled tree and work toward the top, cutting branches and limbs.
+Only then can limbing be done safely and properly. - Leave the larger limbs underneath the felled tree to support the tree as you work.

+Start at the base of the felled tree and work. - Start at the base of the felled tree and work toward the top, cutting branches and limbs.
 Remove small limbs with one cut. - Keep the tree between you and the chain.
-Cut from the side of the tree opposite the branch you are cutting. - Remove larger, supporting branches with the cutting techniques described in BUCK-ING WITHOUT A SUPPORT. - Always use an overcut to cut small and freely hanging limbs.
+Cut from the side of the tree opposite the branch you are cutting. - branch you are cutting.
+Remove larger, supporting branches with the cutting techniques described in BUCK-ING WITHOUT A SUPPORT. - Always use an overcut to cut small and freely hanging limbs.
 Undercutting could cause limbs to fall and pinch the saw.